Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 Roughly speaking, the way creationists use the term 'evolution' corresponds loosely to multiple theories that have a common thread of 'Origins':

  1. (optionally) A Universe From Nothing (or similar pre-bang model) https://www.youtube.com/watch?v=EjaGktVQdNg _Pre-Big Bang_
- 1. Cosmology  (Big Bang being the current leading model): _Big Bang to Dust Clouds_
+ 1. Cosmology  (Big Bang being the current leading model): _Big Bang --> Dust Clouds_
- 1. Nebular Hypothesis (SNDM currently): _Dust Clouds to Stars and Planets_
+ 1. Nebular Hypothesis (SNDM currently): _Dust Clouds --> Stars and Planets_
- 1. Geology and Chemistry (Tectonic Plates, Geothermal cooling, and Crystals): _Fiery Magma Planet to self-replicating chemicals and crystals_
+ 1. Geology and Chemistry (Tectonic Plates, Geothermal cooling, and Crystals): _Fiery Magma Planet --> self-replicating chemicals and crystals_
- 1. Abiogenesis: _Chemicals to Living matter_
+ 1. Abiogenesis: _Chemicals --> Living matter_
- 1. Evolution and Natural Selection: _Living matter to species diversity and, among other flora and fauna, humans_
+ 1. Evolution and Natural Selection: _Living matter --> species diversity and, among other flora and fauna, humans_

 As for the writers who "demolished" "evolution":